fission/fission-workflows/Docs/controller-design.md

 The notification resembles more or less an interrupt.
 Whenever a relevant event occurs for an invocation, the controller receives a notification of this event.
 Note that notifications are entirely optional, and only serve to reduce the latency of a workflow invocation.
-In case of errors or an overload of notifications, the short or long control loop will pick up the invocation
+In case of errors or an overload of notifications, the short or long control loop will pick up the invocation.
+The controller is not obligated to handle a notification.

 ## Procedure